This is what you don’t know about online trading:

 During a rallying market, the volume oscillator should be rising.
 As the underlying asset attains the overbought status, the oscillator should reverse its direction.

-Using volume oscillator to confirm Donchian channel signals.
+Using a volume oscillator to confirm Donchian channel signals.

 Since we have already covered how the Donchian channel generates signals, I will jump right into how to use the volume oscillator to confirm the same.